ofloveandhate/markdown2canvas/README.md

 ### Due dates

+⚠️ this is not yet implemented in `mc`

 Due dates are encoded relative to the first day of class, by week number and day of week.
 Week numbers start at 1.